 Ingredients

-• 2 lbs beef stew meat (cut into 2-inch chunks)
+• 2 lbs beef chuck roast or beef stew meat (cut into 2-inch chunks)

 • 2 onions diced